The hyperbolic Brownian plane: Prerequisites: enumeration and type-I PSHT

 \subsection{Definition of the type-I PSHT}

-The goal of this section is to construct the analogous of the hyperbolic triangulations of \cite{CurPSHIT} in the case of type-I triangulations.
+The goal of this section is to construct the analog of the hyperbolic triangulations of \cite{CurPSHIT} in the case of type-I triangulations.
 Since the construction is roughly the same, we only stress the differences.
+If $t$ is a finite, rooted triangulation with a simple hole of perimeter $p$, we write $|t|$ for its number of vertices.
+By $t \subset T$, we mean that $T$ may be obtained by filling the hole of $t$ with an infinite triangulation of perimeter $p$.

 \begin{defn} Let $\lambda>0$.
-A random (rooted) infinite type-I triangulation of the plane is $\lambda$-Markovian if there are constants $\big( C_p(\lambda) \big)_{p \geq 1}$ such that for all finite rooted triangulation $t$ with a hole of perimeter $p$ we have
+A random (rooted) infinite type-I triangulation of the plane $T$ is $\lambda$-\emph{Markovian} if there are constants $\big( C_p(\lambda) \big)_{p \geq 1}$ such that, for all finite rooted triangulations $t$ with a hole of perimeter $p$, we have

-where $|t|$ is the number of vertices of $t$ (including those on its boundary), and by $t \subset T$ we mean that $T$ may be obtained by filling the hole of $t$ with an infinite triangulation of the proper perimeter. \end{defn}